Dreaming of a dog: loyalty that is looking for you

 Ask yourself: “Is there a situation where my body or instinct is pointing in a direction — while my mind resists?
 What would happen if I tried trusting the body?”

 Astrological note: A dog as guide evokes a harmonious Mars in the 9th house, or Jupiter in Aries.
-Aries and Sagittarius with a strong instinctive Mars see such guides in their dreams as confirmation: act, don’t wait for explanations.
+Aries and Sagittarians with a strong instinctive Mars see such guides in their dreams as confirmation: act, don’t wait for explanations.
 If Mars is now in harmonious aspect to your natal Sun — instinct is especially trustworthy.

 A dog in a dream is always an encounter with something alive and loyal.
 With unconditional devotion.
 With instinct.
 With the need for contact that cannot be silenced forever.
 With the part of you that loves simply because it loves — without reason or explanation.
+This part is not lost even if you have not come near it in a long time; it is simply waiting at the door.